iterative/dvc.org/public/static/docs/command-reference/add.md

 ## Description

-The `dvc add` command is analogous to the `git add` command.
-By default though, an added file or directory is also committed to the <abbr>cache</abbr>.
-(Use the `--no-commit` option to avoid this, and `dvc commit` as a separate step when ready.)
+The `dvc add` command is analogous to `git add`, in that it makes DVC aware of the target data, as a first step to version it.
+Data added with DVC is also committed to the <abbr>cache</abbr> (use the `--no-commit` option to avoid this, and `dvc commit` as a separate step when needed).

 The `targets` are files or directories to be track with DVC.
 These are turned into <abbr>outputs<abbr> (`outs` field) in a resulting